 The Richard and Natalie Koch Fund was set up by the Oxford Jewish Congregation in 2000, following a generous donation from Harriet Cronin in memory of her late parents and a successful fundraising event within the community.

-The Kochs were long-standing and well respected members of the community who met in Oxford as refugees.
+The Kochs were long-standing and well respected members of the congregation who met in Oxford as refugees.
 Richard Koch had a particularly strong interest in the welfare of the children of the community and was enthusiastic to welcome children into synagogue and draw them into Judaism generally.
-He will also be remembered as being selfless in his activities for the community.
+He will also be remembered as being selfless in his activities for the congregation.
 Because of the Kochs' particular interest in the children of the community, the Fund was set up to support these youngsters.

 The Fund offers financial assistance to children of members of the community, up to the age of embarking upon higher education, who wish to undertake projects that have broadly educational and cultural purposes with a Jewish theme.
 Although the resources of the fund are too small to provide full funding, it is hoped that the fund can assist most applicants with worthy projects.
 Trustees administer the fund on behalf of OJC.